Have You Been Served a Federal Search Warrant? Here’s What You Need to Know

 Federal Search Warrant Requirements

 The federal government has set forth several rules and requirements regarding the issuance and execution of a warrant.
 First, the Fourth Amendment mandates that any search warrants must be specific.
-This means a warrant must identify what items the agency is searching for and the place to be searched by officials (vehicle, home, work, etc.) They may not search in additional areas or locked containers that are outside the scope of the search warrant; for those items, they would need to obtain additional search warrants.
+This means a warrant to search and seize a person or property must identify what items the agency is searching for and the place to be searched by officials (vehicle, home, work, etc.) They may not search in additional areas or locked containers that are outside the scope of the search warrant; for those items, they would need to obtain additional search warrants.

 If you or a loved one has been charged with a federal crime, or there is a warrant out to search your property, or you simply have questions about searches and seizures, contact a skilled attorney at the Law Office of Valery Nechay today to schedule a free consultation and begin setting the foundation for a better and brighter future.